-A dysfunctional ignition switch can cause plenty of troubles.
-It may result in some electrical components stop working, the car does not start or dies immediately after being started.
+A dysfunctional ignition switch can cause plenty of trouble.
+It may result in some electrical components stopping working, the car does not start or dies immediately after being started.
 You may need to replace the switch if the problem becomes severe or the car does not respond at all.
 But, you have to know how to test ignition switch to determine that it actually is broken and needed to be fixed.

 Symptoms Of A Failing Ignition Switch

 The ignition switch is an essential part of keeping your vehicle on the road.
 It has an important role in activating the main electrical of the car.
 Without a working ignition switch, you might notice your car not starting or your car radio not working.
 Know about the symptoms before jumping to the conclusion that you need to replace the component or learn how to test ignition switch.
 A faulty switch will show these signs to warn about a potential issue.